 Devices Mockup element in custom blocks

-We’ve created a new element — Devices mockup.
+We’ve created a new element — Devices mockup, which is available from the library of elements in custom blocks.
 With this element, you can showcase interface images in the pre-designed mobile phone and tablet sections.

 In the Devices mockup settings, you can: